phpspec/phpspec/docs/cookbook/matchers.rst

 Using ``shouldBeLike`` it does not matter whether ``StarWars::getRating()`` returns an integer or a string.
 The spec will pass for 5 and "5".

-CloseFloat Matcher
+Approximately Matcher
 --------------------------
-If you want to specify that a method returns a value that approximates to a certain precision the given value, you can use the CloseFloat matcher.
+If you want to specify that a method returns a value that approximates to a certain precision the given value, you can use the Approximately matcher.

 .. code-block:: php